Hessian-Free Distributed Bilevel Optimization via Penalization with Time-Scale Separation: Convergence Analysis

-We can see from Lemma \ref{LE-consensus errors} that the penalty parameter $\lambda$ will influence the convergence properties of consensus errors when applying the penalty method.
-In particular, although the gradient \(h_{x,k}^i\) for the out-level variables is associated with the penalty parameter \(\lambda\), we eliminate the influence of the penalty parameter on the heterogeneity errors for the out-level variables by exploring the potential relationship between the estimates \(\{y_i^k\}\) and \(\{z_i^k\}\), which leads to a tighter bound for the heterogeneity errors in \eqref{EQ-consensus-x}.
-Additionally, by leveraging the relationship between \( y^*(\bar{x}^k) \) and \( y^*(x; \lambda) \), and introducing inner-level errors and penalized inner-level errors, we are able to characterize the evaluation of consensus errors associated with \( \{x_i\} \), \( \{y_i\} \), and \( \{z_i\} \).
-Furthermore, by adopting this alternative analytical approach, we are able to tightly bound these errors under the weaker Assumption \ref{ASS-heterogeneity} on heterogeneity, which only requires the boundedness of first-order heterogeneity at the optimum for both the outer- and inner-level functions.
-This marks a significant departure from existing works on DBO \cite{niu2023distributed,kong2024decentralized}.
+Lemma \ref{LE-consensus errors} explicitly shows how the evolution of the consensus errors for $\{x_i^k\}$, $\{y_i^k\}$, and $\{z_i^k\}$ is influenced by the penalty parameter $\lambda$, node heterogeneity $b_f^2$, $b_g^2$, network connectivity $\rho$, and inner-level optimization errors.
+In particular, although the gradient used for updating the outer-level variables in \eqref{EQ-alg-c} is associated with the penalty parameter \(\lambda\), we mitigate the influence of the penalty parameter $\lambda$ on the errors induced by the inner-level heterogeneity $b_g^2$ by exploring the potential relationship between the estimates \(\{y_i^k\}\) and \(\{z_i^k\}\).
+This results in a tighter bound term of order $\mathcal{O}(\alpha^2 b_f^2)$ for the errors induced by heterogeneity in \eqref{EQ-consensus-x}, instead of the order $\mathcal{O}(\alpha^2 (b_f^2 + \lambda^2 b_g^2))$.
+Additionally, by leveraging the relationship between \( y^*(\bar{x}^k) \) and \( y^*(\bar{x}^k; \lambda) \), and introducing the inner-level errors and penalized inner-level error terms, we tightly characterize the evaluation of the consensus errors associated with \( \{x_i^k\} \), \( \{y_i^k\} \), and \( \{z_i^k\} \) under the weaker Assumption \ref{ASS-heterogeneity} on node heterogeneity, which relies solely on first-order heterogeneity at the optimum for both the outer- and inner-level functions.
+This technical analysis marks a significant departure from existing works on DBO \cite{niu2023distributed, kong2024decentralized, dong2023single, zhu2024sparkle}, which either lack an explicit heterogeneity analysis or rely on the additional condition of second-order heterogeneity.